Zack Short Player Props: Tigers vs. Athletics

-Zack Short -- with a slugging percentage of .226 in his past 10 games (including no homers) -- will be in action for the Detroit Tigers against the Oakland Athletics, with JP Sears on the mound, on July 4 at 6:40 PM ET.
+On Wednesday, Zack Short (hitting .156 in his past 10 games) and the Detroit Tigers face the Oakland Athletics, whose starting pitcher will be Ken Waldichuk.
+First pitch is at 6:40 PM ET.

-He had a hitless showing in his most recent game (0-for-1) against the Rockies.
+He had a one-hit showing in his last game (1-for-4) against the Athletics.

 Zack Short Game Info & Props vs. the Athletics